Prometheus on Windows

 netstat|select-string 9090

-If you want to add/ modify to enable Prometheus to scrape custom endpoint (ex: windows-exporter), make the changes on prometheus.yml file in the Prometheus directory downloaded by the script above and restart the Prometheus service
+To add/ modify to enable Prometheus to scrape custom endpoints (ex: windows-exporter) make the changes on prometheus.yml file in the Prometheus directory downloaded by the script above and restart the Prometheus service

 remote_write: